 Finding mercury glass can be easy . . .or difficult.
 It really depends on two things: (1) if you are looking at authentic, vintage mercury glass and (2) how much money you have.
 True, vintage mercury glass is expensive; so unless you're marrying into some serious money or have it all on your own, you might want to think about renting the pieces.
-Plus, although information out there tries to persuade us otherwise, it's not that readily available, either.
-It's not like milk glass where practically everyone has at least one rolling around under their kitchen sink or in their garage or you can scrounge it up from relatives.
-If you want true, vintage mercury glass, you're going to have to go out and look at thrift stores, antique malls, and on e-bay, but be careful about buying on-line if you are looking for authenticity.
-On e-bay in particular, you can find some good deals and some unique pieces, but you can't turn the piece in your hands, check for authentic tarnishing and the patina real mercury glass would have, or judge the weight of the piece.
+Plus, although information out there tries to persuade us that mercury glass is readily available, it isn't.
+It's not like milk glass, where practically everyone has at least one rolling around under their kitchen sink or garage or can scrounge it up from relatives.
+If you want true, vintage mercury glass, you're going to have to go out and look at thrift stores, antique malls, and on e-bay, but be careful about buying online if you are looking for authenticity.
+On eBay, in particular, you can find some good deals and some unique pieces, but you can't turn the piece in your hands, check for authentic tarnishing and the patina real mercury glass would have, or judge the weight of the piece.
 Reproduction mercury glass tends to weigh less than the real thing, so keep that in mind as well.
 If you come upon a piece with decals, stickers, or other markings, nine times out of ten, it's not going to be the real thing.
 If you do score some genuine mercury glass, do take care to store it properly until the big day, wrapping it in acid-free tissue paper and keeping it from extremes in heat or cold.

-If authenticity doesn't matter to you, your last name isn't Rockefeller, and none of your wedding guests work for the Antique Road Show, but just the look of mercury glass is more important to you, go for reproduction.
+If authenticity doesn't matter to you, your last name isn't Rockefeller, and none of your wedding guests work for the Antique Road Show, go for reproduction.
 It's readily available in discount chains like Ross's, T.J.
-Maxx, Kohl's and Marshall's, particularly near Christmas when so many people use it in their holiday displays.
+Maxx, Kohl's, and Marshall's, particularly near Christmas when so many people use it in their holiday displays.
 You will still be collecting it over time and going from store to store, but you can achieve that eclectic look of vintage mercury glass by mixing the different pieces you find to create a pleasing arrangement.
 Plus, some of the reproduction pieces do look very authentic and the resale value for both vintage and reproduction mercury glass is very good if you decide not to keep the treasures you've collected.

 How Do I Decorate With Mercury Glass?